Saw-Killer of Hanover: Investigation

 The common pattern from all the found corpses is that for most of the victims, the cause of death could not be determined.
-They had only been dead for a short time before discovery, and were cut up with a saw or surgical instrument.
+They had only been dead for a short time before discovery and were cut up with a saw or surgical instrument.
 The whereabouts of the rest of the bodies remain unknown.
 The body parts were always disposed of on Saturdays in conspicuous places, so that they could easily be found by passers-by.
 According to Chief Detective Günter Nowatius, who investigated the case, the police had "no crime scene, no time of the crime, and neither the perpetrator's nor the victim's identity", and once the eleven individual body parts were assigned anatomically to the six victims, the situation complicated further: According to SOKO "Torso", the offender did not have profound anatomical knowledge, with the cuts being made at the joints suggesting it might be the work of a butcher.
-It is striking that the perpetrators had no aspirations to hide body parts of the victims, but even with a certain "exhibitionist tendency" within two kilometers of the city near Maschsee, he dumped them not far from where the police headquarters of Hanover were located.
+It is striking that the perpetrators had no aspirations to hide body parts of the victims, but even with a certain "exhibitionist tendency" within two kilometres of the city near Maschsee, he dumped them not far from where the police headquarters of Hanover were located.

 The main obstacle to the investigation was the fact that none of the victims' identities were discovered.
 According to Nowatius, the offender would otherwise have "barely a chance to remain undetected".
 The perpetrator-victim relationships remained unknown.
 Investigations in local morgues, surveys of undertakers and the systematic comparison of missing persons did not uncover any clues.
 No missing person would fit with the body parts discovered.

 One possible motive could be the intention to put the inhabitants of Hanover into a panic.
 The criminologist Stephan Harbort suspected that this person was a "highly pathological" perpetrator.
 Police suspected that the perpetrator was on weekday employment and had to store the bodies cool in the meantime, and then transport them on the weekend by car and leave them in conspicuous places where there was much traffic.

 The case gained popularity after being broadcast on Aktenzeichen XY… ungelöst, with a very strong interest and cooperative participation from the audience.
-The fact that the murders ended abruptly in 1977 meant that the culprit probably changed his residence, was jailed at a correctional facility for another offense, or had died.
+The fact that the murders ended abruptly in 1977 meant that the culprit probably changed his residence, was jailed at a correctional facility for another offence, or had died.